Our Clinical Simulation Learning Centre is one of the most significant changes in nursing education at Humber's School of Health Sciences.

 All of our students have the opportunity to experience a variety of care settings and health scenarios thereby enabling them to be better prepared upon graduation.
 While the lab may be used most often by typical health sciences students, we are also considering how to support inter-professional collaboration for patient centred care by involving other programs such as Funeral Services, and Early Childhood Education in patient centred scenarios for the very young child and the end of life situation.

 The Simulation Lab includes 20 full body patient simulators ranging from medium to high fidelity, they represent the age range of infant, child and adult.
 During the simulations, students are able to assess various medical situations and respond with appropriate treatments measures such as, inserting IV's, medication delivery, various oxygen delivery procedures, tracheotomy care etc. The hi-fidelity patient simulators also include vocal responses and heart and lung sounds.
 The simulation lab is an essential learning environment where students are able to work, learn and practice in a risk free setting.

-For more information on the Simulated Teaching and Learning Centre, please email email@example.com
+For more information on the Clinical Education Simulation Suites, please email email@example.com